appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/http-proxy.md

 ---
 sidebar_position: 10
 ---
-# HTTP/HTTPS Proxy
+# Configure HTTP/HTTPS Proxy

-Appsmith supports running behind a forward proxy.
-This is usually useful when Appsmith is run on a server that's behind a corporate firewall and needs to access the internet through a proxy.
+Appsmith offers support for running behind a forward proxy, which is beneficial when deploying Appsmith on a server residing behind a corporate firewall, and allows internet access through a proxy.
+This page provides instructions for configuring HTTP/HTTPS proxy on your self-hosted Appsmith instance.

+## Prerequisites

 ## How to configure a proxy